One Piece Vs Two Piece Toilet: Which One To Pick?

 So the toilet has three main components:

-- Bowl - designed to catch all your waste and swallow all of them
+- Bowl - designed to catch all your waste and swallow it into sewer oblivion!

 - Pedestal - the part that provides the lift up from the ground (holds the toilet bowl)